INTENS-FI/intens/doc/rest-api.md

   types of inputs and outputs.
 Communicating that info is not part of this API.
 - Inputs and outputs can be any JSON types.
+- Special floating point values are repsresented as `Infinity`, `-Infinity` and `NaN`.
+Standard JSON has no representation for these values.
+This is an extension provided by Python.
 - Time series are not directly supported but can be passed as *n* by 2 arrays (nested).
 - Job statuses: